mozilla-mobile/webxr-ios/README.md

-#  Project WebXR Viewer: A VR and AR Project by Mozilla
+#  Project WebXR Viewer: An AR Project by Mozilla

 Help Mozilla Research by taking part in Project WebXR Viewer, an augmented reality and virtual reality viewer that lets you navigate to XR experiences just like websites.

 ## In this initial release, you can:

 Browse to websites written using [WebXR](https://github.com/mozilla/webxr-polyfill/), a proposal for extending WebVR with AR support that will work across all XR devices.
+The WebXR Viewer uses Apple's ARKit to display WebXR content using AR.

 Record and share videos taken of your web content in the real world.